 With iOS 15, and macOS Monterey, you can send video and audio from your iPhone to your Mac, just as you already can to an Apple TV.

-Sometimes there are new features on macOS Monterey and iOS 15 that feel like Apple is slowly catching up with a wish list.
+Sometimes there are new features in Apple's operating systems that feel like Apple is slowly catching up with a wish list.
 From its origins as AirTunes in 2004, through its launch as AirPlay 2 in 2018 and on to now, you have not been able to stream video from an iPhone to a Mac using AirPlay.